mariusknaust/spotlight/README.md

 Use the system log to get the past image descriptions, e.g. for the the current background `journalctl -t spotlight -n 1`.

+## Options

+spotlight.sh accepts the following command line options:

+ * -h shows this message
+ * -p specifies a working path.
+Defaults to "/home/dario/.local/share/spotlight"
+ * -s stores the images into the folder path/archive/

+You can test them by calling `spotlight.sh` from a terminal and/or add them in the `spotlight.service` file at the end of the `ExecStart=` line.
+Adding a small config file would be nice...

 ## Packages
 ### Arch Linux
 [aur/spotlight](https://aur.archlinux.org/packages/spotlight/)